 The numbers above can be derived by taking the metabolizable energy values of the three amino acids using the three sets (1-3) and calculating their averages.

-With the above caloric values in mind, this means that 10 grams of BCAAs at the typical 2:1:1 ratio of leucine, isoleucine and valine, respectively, contain around 46.5 calories.
+With the above caloric values in mind, this means that one gram of BCAAs at the typical 2:1:1 ratio of leucine, isoleucine and valine, respectively, contains around 4.65 calories, while 10 grams of BCAAs contain around 46.5 calories.

 Why is my BCAA supplement labelled as having 0 calories?